nielskrijger/appboot/README.md

 **WARNING: This repo not intended for public use and has no versioning applied.
 So be warned: things can break between commits.
 This project will have long periods of non-activity with short bursts of high activity based on my schedule.
 Meaning: don't count on my support.**

-`goboot` instantiates an application environment/context for web services.
+`goboot` instantiates an application environment for web services.
 Its main purpose is to create an opinionated base for REST and gRPC apps.

 Goals: